Glossary

 adaptive index

-A decentralized index whose anchor maps and quorum thresholds evolve autonomously in response to policy-monitored conditions such as mutation throughput, latency, and load.
-Its entries are organized in a parent-child hierarchy, each corresponding to a unique semantic scope and governed by one or more anchors.
-The index provides structural continuity and dynamic scalability without external orchestration or global registries.
+A decentralized index whose anchor maps and quorum thresholds evolve autonomously in response to policy-monitored conditions such as mutation throughput, latency, and load, providing structural continuity and dynamic scalability without external orchestration or global registries.
+In the embodiment claimed in Application 19/326,036, index entries are organized in a parent-child hierarchy, each corresponding to a unique semantic scope and governed by one or more anchors.

 Disclosed in United States Patent Application 19/326,036· Adaptive Indexing · Cite: qu3ry.net/glossary#adaptive-index